 - Biomass boiler: £14,000 - £19,000

-Additional Costs You Could Face When Installing an Air Source Heat Pump
+What Other Costs Should I Consider When Installing an Air Source Heat Pump?

 A recent government report found that installation of an air source heat pump in an existing property can run upwards of £27,000.